 Residents and guests are expected to comply with all Office of University Housing, Student Life & Conduct, or University signs and notifications.
 Tampering or removal of Housing, Student Life & Conduct or University signs is prohibited and may result in disciplinary action.

-Open House arrangements are as follows:
+Visitation Hours arrangements are as follows:

 • Guests must be 17 years of age, or older.

-• Guests will receive a Guest Pass which should be carried at all times while in the building in which they are visiting. • The resident must meet their visitors in the lobby.
+• The resident must meet their visitors in the lobby.
 Guests must be escorted at all times by the host resident.

 • Residents will be held fully responsible for the conduct of their guest(s).
 If a resident does not feel their guest(s) can act responsibly, said individuals are not permitted to be signed in.